NollmannLab-publications/Espinola-Goetz-2021/code/acquisition/README.md

 This software package was written by JB.
-Fiche at the Center of Structural Biochemistry, Centre National de la Recherche Scientifique & Institut National de la Sante et la Recherche Medicale, France.
+Fiche at the Center for Structural Biology, a joint Institute from the Centre National de la Recherche Scientifique (CNRS), the Institut National de la Sante et la Recherche Medicale (INSERM), and the University of Montpellier, France.

 ## Installation